spotflow-io/device-sdk/zephyr/design/metrics/system_metrics_architecture.md

 - Reset cause is reported once on boot (not periodic)
 - All byte counters are cumulative (monotonically increasing)
 - CPU utilization is an instantaneous sample (0.0 - 100.0)
-- Network metrics are dimensional (include "interface" dimension)
+- Network metrics are labeled (include "interface" label)

 ### 6.2 Internal Data Structures